This post may contain affiliate links. Full disclosures here.

 Nuts in general are great for giving breast milk a nourishing kick because they are high in protein, fiber and magnesium.

-Snacking on nuts throughout the day as a snack is a great way to eat healthy while breastfeeding and also promote healthy milk production.
+Snacking on nuts throughout the day as a healthy breastfeeding snack is a great way to promote surplus milk production.

 Yes – you read that right!